microsoft/devhome/docs/common/WindowSaveFileDialog.md

-# Window open file dialog
+# Window save file dialog
 Create a file dialog to save a file

 ## Methods